 Survey and Disease Incidence

 Survey was conducted in different tomato-growing areas of Tamil Nadu, India during 2024 and the disease incidences were recorded.
-The survey includes the observation of symptoms over the time and the Per cent Disease Index was calculated.
+The survey includes the observation of symptoms over the time and the percent disease index was calculated.
 The disease severity was assessed per plot by using 0-9 scales.
 Alternaria leaf spot infected leaf samples were collected from different tomato growing areas of Tamil Nadu for isolation of the fungus, Alterneria solani.

 Percent disease index (PDI) was calculated as per the following formula given by Wheeler (1969).